krozzi/krozzi/README.md

 # Hey there :wave:

-There's really nothing to say; i'm just some kid that likes coding 🤷‍♂️
+I like sleeping.
+There's really nothing else to say; i'm just some kid that likes to code 🤷‍♂️

 Formerly [ddozzi](https://github.com/ddozzi)